 People hire your product or service to get things done.
 Your content acts as their tour guide.

-I’m a product content strategist who organizes and designs data.
+I’m a content designer who organizes and designs data.
 I enjoy creating systems around data as much as writing for interfaces and conducting mixed methods research.
 I aim for human-centered outcomes that are inclusive and equitable.

 Okay then.
 What is it like to work with you?